xraypy/xraylarch/doc/xafs/feffit.rst

  ``pathlist``,  which is a list of FeffPaths.

  5. The fit is run with :func:`feffit`, and the output group is saved.
+ This output group is used by :func:`feffit_report` to generate a fit report (shown below).

- 6. A fit report is written from the output of :func:`feffit` and plots are made from the dataset.
+ 6. Plots are made from the dataset, using rather long-winded :func:`plot` commands.

 running this example prints out the following report::